About Daniel Mackenzie Ncube - Pindula, Local Knowledge

 Political career

-- Ncube was a Member of Central Committee in the ZANU-PF party.
+- Ncube was a Member of the Central Committee of the ZANU-PF party.

 - He is also a former Chairman of the Zimbabwe National Water Authority